Frequently Asked Questions

 Do students take on debt?

 Our goal is that no student graduates with debt.
-We provide a pathway where students earn while they learn, and we are raising significant scholarship funds to support early cohorts.
+Our price point is intentionally very low; we provide a pathway where students earn while they learn; and we are raising significant scholarship funds to support early cohorts.

 Will Greenway stay small?